-1. Given the different results concerning the relationship between cash holdings and investment risks, investors, stockholders, and mangers are recommended to increase their knowledge on concepts and indices of stocks liquidity and investment risks and take them into account more seriously when making decisions.

-- 2. Investors are suggested to pay more attention to liquidity level of a firm's shares before making any investment decisions. - 3.
-Tehran Stock Exchange is also suggested to adopt the needed regulation strategies in order to provide reliable and timely information that can be used
+- 1. Given the different results concerning the relationship between cash holdings and investment risks, investors, stockholders, and mangers are recommended to increase their knowledge on concepts and indices of stocks liquidity and investment risks and take them into account more seriously when making decisions. - 2.
+Investors are suggested to pay more attention to liquidity level of a firm's shares before making any investment decisions. - 3.
+Activists in financial markets are advised to take into account the relationship and the impact of cash holdings and investment risks.

-6. Limitations
+7. Limitations